GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

-The available defaults are wikitext2,c4,c4-new,ptb and ptb-new.
+The defaults available are wikitext2, c4, c4-new, ptb and ptb-new.

-We can also create a dataset ourselves from a list of strings
+We can also create a dataset from a list of strings ourselves

 from transformers import GPTQConfig